-The ancient Greek’s goddess of love was inspired in part from the Mesopotamian goddess of love, Inanna or Ishtar.
+The ancient Greek’s goddess of love was inspired in part by the Mesopotamian goddess of love, Inanna, or Ishtar.
 And like her Middle Eastern counterparts, Aphrodite was often depicted with doves around her.

 For the Greeks, the dove symbolized love, renewal, and immortality.
-In fact, the Greek gods’ and goddesses’ beverage of choice was ambrosia, which was brought to them by doves.
+In fact, the Greek gods’ and goddesses’ beverage of choice was ambrosia, which was said to be brought to them by doves.10

 The Dove in Celtic Mythology

 As they viewed the raven, the Celts saw the dove as an oracle bird.
-They would watch their behavior and flight patterns for signs.
+They would watch their behavior and flight patterns for signs and then interpret them.
 So, for the Celts, the dove was also viewed as a messenger.
 In addition, the dove symbolized healing.
-So, unfortunately, the Celts used them for sacrificial purposes.
+Thus, unfortunately, the Celts used them for sacrificial purposes.

 Dove Meaning in Islam

 In Islam, depending on who is telling the story, doves are viewed as protectors of Muhammad.
 In one story, Muhammad and his father-in-law, Abu Bakr, are being chased by Quraysh warriors who want to kill Muhammad to stop him from preaching.
-On the run, Muhammed and Abu Bakr come across a cave in Thowr Mountain in Mecca.
-So, they decide to hide in the cave.
+On the run, Muhammed and Abu Bakr come across a cave in Thowr Mountain in Mecca, where they hide.

-According to the story, two doves nest outside the cave and a spider weave a giant web across the entrance.
-The animals do this knowing that when the Quraysh warriors pass, they will assume that Muhammad and Abu Bakr could not be hiding in the cave because the doves and the spider’s web are undisturbed.
+According to the story, two doves nested outside the cave and a spider wove a giant web across the entrance.
+The animals did this knowing that when the Quraysh warriors passed, they would assume that Muhammad and Abu Bakr could not be hiding in the cave because the doves and the spider’s web were undisturbed.

 Dove Symbolism in Japan

 In Japan, the dove symbolizes messages and peace.
-In Japanese mythology, the 3rd century Emperor Ojin becomes a god whom they call Hachiman.
-He is the god of war, archery, fishing, and agriculture.
-In addition, he uses the dove as his messenger.
+In Japanese mythology, the 3rd century Emperor Ojin became a god whom they called Hachiman.
+He was the god of war, archery, fishing, and agriculture.
+In addition, he used doves as his messengers.11

 In Japanese culture, a dove carrying a sword is a symbol of peace and the end of war.
 The dove is also used to honor those who died in Hiroshima in WWII.